robrich/kubernetes-hands-on-workshop/04-A-bigger-site/start/README.md

 Frontend
 --------

 1. Open `frontend/routes/index.js`.
 Note the line that says `const BACKEND = 'http://backend:5000';`  The front-end assumes it can browse to `http://backend:5000/...` to get to the backend.
+GOod thing we started the backend container with `--name backen` so this works.

    Note: we can't just browse from the front-end container to the backend container inside the Docker network via `http://localhost:5000/` because that's not the address of the backend container inside the Docker network.
+From outside the Docker network, Docker is NATing the traffic from localhost.
+But inside the network, we don't have this luxury.

 2. Open `frontend/Dockerfile`

 3. Modify the file to build the node app.
 I've listed the shell commands you'll need to run.
-Turn these into Dockerfile [`RUN`](https://docs.docker.com/engine/reference/builder/#run) commands.
+Turn these into Dockerfile [`RUN`](https://docs.docker.com/engine/reference/builder/#run) and `CMD` commands.

 4. Build the front-end image, tagging it as `frontend:0.1`.